AbdurahmonML/Image-editing-by-text/README.md

 - **Model e4e for encoding real image**
 - **Stylegan2 for generating images from vector**
 - **CLIP for measuring loss between image and text**
+- **ArcFace for measuring loss between generated image and initial one**

 ## Bot Commands